-The School of Nursing and Health Sciences offers following degree, the BACHELOR OF SCIENCE IN NURSING.
+The School of Nursing and Health Sciences offers the following degrees:

+BACHELOR OF SCIENCE IN NURSING BACHELOR OF ARTS IN PUBLIC HEALTH.

 The Academic Year - 4-4-1

 The academic year at Illinois Wesleyan consists of two regular semesters followed by an optional intensive term during the month of May.
 A limited selection of summer courses are also offered in June and July along with summer internships.
 The full semesters include fourteen weeks of instruction and a final examination week.
 The fall semester begins in late August and ends in mid-December, prior to the holiday season.
 The spring semester begins in early to mid-January and concludes in the first few days of May.
 The May Term fills out most of the remaining days of the month of May.